Working beyond retirement like my Dad

 My Dad enjoyed a new lease of working life after he retired from the police, and it is becoming a popular choice.

 My Dad was a policeman for 32 years.
-In fact for all of my childhood I remember him either in uniform coming home for lunch or dinner or going out to night shift in plain clothes at 11pm.
-So when, and still a relatively young man in his mid 50s, it become time to retire I was quite shocked.
+In fact, for all of my childhood, I remember him either in uniform coming home for lunch or dinner or going out to a night shift in plain clothes at 11 pm.
+So when, and still a relatively young man in his mid-50s, it became his time to retire, I was quite shocked.